maggiestewart/maggiestewart/README.md

 ### <div align="center">👋 Hi there, I'm Maggie!</div>

-- 📚 I'm currently a Senior at LSU in the Ogden Honors College (set to graduate in May 2024), majoring in Computer Science with a Second Discipline concentration and a minor in Mathematics (ask me about it!!).
+- 📚 I'm a recent graduate of LSU in the Ogden Honors College, majoring in Computer Science with a concentration and a minor in Mathematics (ask me about it!!).

 - 🔭 I am working on a group project for CSC 4330 at LSU where we're creating a mobile app with Flutter, which we revealed at our final presentation in early December.
 Check out our [LinkedIn post](https://www.linkedin.com/posts/maggiestewart225_industry-activity-6997605501874180096-V0le?utm_source=share&utm_medium=member_desktop)!

-- 🌱 In my free time, I am working on a website project from start to finish (design -> implementation -> dynamic hosting) for my Honors Thesis and developing my <a href="https://maggiestewart225.com">personal website</a> for the Distinguished Communicators program.
+- 🌱 In my free time, I am working on revamping my website.

 ### <div align="center">Feel free to take a look at my projects on Github and connect with me!</div>